loophp/collection/docs/pages/principles.rst

 ``Collection`` already provides two operations which can be used for comparison:

 * :ref:`Equals <Equals>` - allows usage of the `assertObjectEquals`_ assertion in *PHPUnit*
 * :ref:`Same <Same>` - allows customizing precisely how elements are compared using a callback

 Note that these operations will traverse both collections as part of the comparison.
 As such, any side effects triggered in our source code will be triggered during this comparison.
 When using ``equals`` in particular, we might find it useful to apply ``squash`` to the resulting collection object before the comparison if our test needs to assert how many times a side effect is performed.

-In addition to these, in *PHPSpec* we can use the `iterateAs`_ matcher to assert how our final collection object will iterate.
+In addition to these, in *PHPUnit* we can use the `assertIdenticalIterable`_ assertion to assert how our final collection object will iterate.

 The last option is to transform the collection object into an array with the :ref:`all <All>` operation and use any assertion that we would normally use for arrays.